 Potassium

-When you think about common nutrient deficiencies in plants Potassium is one that comes to mind.
-Potassium is what deals with your plants ability to flower, fruit, and help with their general hardiness and disease resistance.
+When you think about common nutrient deficiencies in plants Potassium is one that often comes to mind.
+Potassium deals with your plants ability to flower, fruit, and help with their general hardiness and disease resistance.

 Sulfur